CodyCodingCode/Covid-35/docs/Game Flow.md

 ---
 layout: default
-title: Game Flow
+title: Decision Panel
 nav_order: 6
 has_children: true
 permalink: docs
 ---

-# Game Flow
+# Decision Panel
 {: .no_toc }

 Once players have successfully joined a game, they will be met with a control panel from which they can play the game.